m-ashton/prayer-cards/README.md

 ### Index Page (index.html)
 - Lists all cards in a grid
 - Each card links to its own page
-- Uses emoji icons as fallback if images aren't available

 ### Card Pages (cards/*.html)
 - Each card is a separate HTML file
-- Front shows an image (with emoji fallback)
+- Front shows an image
 - Back shows descriptive text
 - Click card or button to flip
 - "Back to Index" link returns to main page